Christmas holiday destinations

 Where to go at Christmas if you don’t want a long flight

-The Canaries are less than five hours away with a huge choice of regional flights.
-You can expect temperatures of 24C at Christmas.
+In the Canaries, you can expect temperatures of up to 22ºC at Christmas.
 Tenerife is a beautiful island once you get away from the crowded resorts of the south – for couples and families we recommend Abama Golf & Spa Resort.

 Neighbouring Lanzarote is also a great choice.
 The Princesa Yaiza Suite Hotel Resort is a good option for families with children of all ages.
-There are so many restaurants and some well stocked supermarkets too so self-catering, with car hire thrown in, is a really good choice.
-Few of the villas in Lanzarote are by the sea so opt for one of these gorgeous villas with a private pool.
+There are so many restaurants and well-stocked supermarkets so self-catering is a really good choice.
+Check out these gorgeous villas with private pool.

-It’s only five hours flying time to Egypt which offers great weather, excellent hotels and modest prices.
-This is the ideal time of year for sightseeing as it’s not too hot.
-Combine the Pyramids, Luxor and the Valley of the Kings on a 10-night Classic Egypt holiday or head to the beaches of Sharm el Sheikh on the Red Sea.
-See the latest travel advice from the Foreign Office.
+It’s only five hours flying time to Egypt which offers sunshine, 24°C temperatures, excellent hotels and modest prices.
+This is an ideal time of year for sightseeing as it’s not too hot.
+Combine the Pyramids, Luxor and the Valley of the Kings on a classic Nile cruise holiday.

-Further afield, Thailand is a wonderful Christmas holiday destination.
+Thailand is a wonderful Christmas holiday destination.
 Although it’s a Buddhist country, Christmas is celebrated with charm and enthusiasm.
-There’s a wide range of hotels, from luxury spa resorts to cheaper beachfront resorts and, if you pick your destination carefully, the weather will be hot and dry.
-It’s the rainy season on the east coast (Koh Samui and Hua Hin for example) – Phuket is one of the best places to stay at this time of year.
-See our recommendations for the best hotels in best hotels in Phuket.
+There’s a wide range of hotels, from luxury spa resorts to idyllic beach resorts and, if you pick your destination carefully, the weather will be hot and dry.
+It’s the rainy season on the east Gulf coast (Koh Samui and Hua Hin, for example) – Phuket is one of the best places to stay at this time of year with 8 hours of daily sunshine and 31ºC temperatures.

 India offers everything under the sun from temples and forts to tiger safaris and beaches.
+If it’s your first time, don’t miss the Golden Triangle (Delhi, Jaipur and Agra for the Taj Mahal).
 For private tours we recommend TransIndus.
-The teardrop island of Sri Lanka is a good choice too – check out these wildlife holidays for inspiration.
+Neighbouring Sri Lanka (30ºC and 8 hours of sun) is a good choice too – check out these wildlife holidays offered by the Experience Travel Group.

 Find more winter holiday destinations recommended by our editors.